HD 159868

 HD 159868 is a star in the southern constellation of Scorpius, positioned about 0.3° to the ESE of the bright star Theta Scorpii.
 With an apparent visual magnitude of +7.24, it is too faint to be visible to the naked eye but can be viewed with a small telescope.
-The star lies at a distance of 183 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −24 km/s.
+The star lies at a distance of 182 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −24 km/s.

+Properties

-The spectrum of this object matches a G-type main-sequence star with a stellar classification of G5V.
+The spectrum of HD 159868 matches a G-type main-sequence star with a stellar classification of G5V.
 It has a relatively low surface gravity for its class, which suggests it is slightly evolved off the main sequence.
 The star is chromospherically inactive with a slow rotation rate, having a projected rotational velocity of 2.1 km/s.
 It is an estimated 6.6 billion years old with 8–12% more mass than the Sun and nearly double the Sun's radius.
-The star is radiating 3.6 times the luminosity of the Sun from its photosphere at an effective temperature of 5,558 K.
+The star is radiating 3.8 times the luminosity of the Sun from its photosphere at an effective temperature of 5,558 K.